lsst/dp1_lsst_io/docs/processing/detection/index.rst

 * ``source``: a detection in a single processed visit image
 * ``object``: an astrophysical object at a static sky coordinate

-The term "sources" refers to measurements made on objects in a processed visit image.
+The term "sources" refers to measurements made on detections in a processed visit image.

-The term "objects" refers to measurements made on objects in the deep coadd images.
+The term "objects" refers to measurements made on detections in the deep coadd images.

 .. _detection-detection: